solcada/livingdoco/docs/getting-started/physical-environments.md

 sort: 4
 ---

-## Define your physical environments and versioning your software
+## Physical environments and versioning

 Now that we have a logical map of some of our Applications we can start documenting their physical deployments.
 Operations, Developers, Testers and Architects are interesting in the infrastructure.